CarbonLDP/carbonldp-js-sdk/doc/README.md

 **Extends:** [Carbon.Errors.HTTPError](#Carbon-Errors-HTTPError)

-> Error class that can be throw to indicate that the server does not have the ability to fulfill the request yet
+> Error class to indicate that the server doesn't have the ability to fulfill the request yet.

 #### <a name="Carbon-HTTP-Errors-server-NotImplementedError-Constructor" />Constructor